des256/drama/README.md

 - See if Alpaca can understand who it is talking to?
 What would the memory need to contain?
 - Can Alpaca reason from different emotional states?
 - Get familiar with Whisper.
 Does it run locally?
 How fast is it?
 Can it listen well?
 Does it understand who is talking?
 Can it handle multiple voices?

-## Alpaca/LLaMA

-Yes it works, even on my laptop.
-It's rather slow, and I'm not sure what the templates mean.
-It's not very good at language in general, but there are seeds of very impressive work here and there.
-For instance, it can translate between languages, summarize, and respond like a chatbot.

-Perhaps bigger models give a better result.
-For this I should probably migrate to desktop.